 Two wines I tasted are made this way: mit Achtung!, meaning with respect or with caution, and Gluegglich Glückliches (happy, lucky).
 Both are skin contact wines, aka orange or amber wines.

 All wines tasted were spontaneously fermented, meaning only ambient yeasts start the fermentation process.

 When it comes to food pairings, Grüner is super versatile.
 From Asian to Indian or simple flavors, they cut through richness and handle a little heat.
 And they tend towards lower alcohol levels, which I find very refreshing!

 Extra Brut Reserve B (Sekt) NV (22€, 12% abv)

 36% Zwiegelt, 35% Pinot Noir, 19% Chardonnay,10% Grüner Veltliner, Pinot Blanc and Pinot Gris

 We love starting an evening with bubbles and Loimer’s traditional method sparkling wine, which spent 18-months lees aging, is a great choice.
 Here we enjoyed this pale yellow wine with fine bubbles that carry steely lime, bread dough and fig aromas.
-The first sip is vibrant with lime that is creamy around the edges.
-It has a burst of fairly high yet smooth acidity, and medium body and length.
+The first sip is vibrant with creamy lime around the edges.
+It has a burst of fairly high, yet smooth acidity, and medium body and length.
 Very good quality.
 Dosage was a miniscule 2 g/l.

 Kamptal Grüner Veltliner Kamptal DAC 2019 (9.90€, 12% abv)